JSTOR-Labs/plant-humanities/nepenthes/README.md

 <param ve-map title="Map showing the locations of first recorded European encounters with nepenthese species." center="-2, 118" zoom="4" marker-type="none" stroke ="none">
 <param ve-map-layer heatmap="none">
 {#paragraph2}

+A constellation of European encounters with nepenthes the second half of the 1600s included those of the French colonial governor of Madagascar Étienne de Flacourt with
+<param ve-plant-specimen jpid="10.5555/al.ap.specimen.g00210232" max="5"
+ label="A dried herbarium specimen, similar to the nineteenth century example shown here, was likely the closest Linnaeus ever got to this predatory plant.">
+{#paragraph3}